What is Anthology Ally?

 How to Read the Scores

-Ally uses gauges for low, medium and high-scoring content.
+Ally uses dials for low, medium, and high-scoring content.

 Although you will see a score for your course, our primary purpose as a campus is to focus on Universal Design Goals from the Electronic Accessibility Rubric.
 Following the rubric may not result in a perfect score in Ally.
 For example, Ally will provide the minimum needed for a scanned PDF, but the score will not improve.